 Welcome to the Department of Anthropology

-Please note the Administrative Offices of the Department of Anthropology will be closed ALL DAY on Wednesday, December 18, 2013
+Please note the Administrative Offices of the Department of Anthropology will be closed on Tuesday, March 18th from 10:00am-12:00pm.

 While the different campuses of U of T have separate undergraduate programs, the graduate program in Anthropology is shared across all three campuses, and graduate faculty on all campuses participate fully in graduate teaching and supervision.
 For more information on Anthropology at the UTM and UTSC campuses, please visit the following websites:

 Check out our Inside Anthropology Blog at http://uoftanthropology.blogspot.ca/